theBoats/Protocols/Pool-seq-protocol.md

 ### Clean up Libraries

-Prepare fresh 80% ethanol
+> Prepare fresh 80% ethanol

-Add 6 uL SPRI beads to each PCR tube
+1. Add 6 uL SPRI beads to each PCR tube and mix thoroughly

-Shake for 2 min on Tapestation shaker

-Incubate at room temperature for 5 min
+2. Incubate at room temperature for 5 min

-Place on magnet
+3. Place on magnet

-Discard supernatant and add 200 uL 80% ethanol
+4. Discard supernatant and add 200 uL 80% ethanol

-Incubate for 30 s then repeat steps 6 and 7
+5. Incubate for 30 s then repeat steps 3 and 4

-Use a 20 uL pipette to remove any residual ethanol and leave to dry for ~3 min (tube lids open)
+6. Quickspin then use a 20 uL pipette to remove any residual ethanol and leave to dry for ~3 min (tube lids open)

-Remove tubes from magnet and add 10 uL water
+7. Remove tubes from magnet and add 10 uL water

-Shake for 2 min on Tapestation shaker

-Incubate at room temperature for 5 min
+8. Incubate at room temperature for 1 min

-Place on magnet and pipette clean PCR into a fresh tube
+9. Place on magnet and pipette clean PCR into a fresh tube

-Run each sample on the Tapestation and pool equimolarly to the desired final concentration
+10. Run each sample on the Tapestation and pool equimolarly to the desired final concentration